 Knala Lee

-Our Advisory Board is made up of women who understand first-hand the challenges BIPOC women face in STEM and their supporters who are collaborating to remove barriers for BIPOC women.
+Our advisory board is made up of women and allies who understand the challenges women face in STEM and their supporters who are collaborating to remove barriers for women.

 Chandra Bradley